Video Download: An Introduction To The Lymphatic System.zip

 When the lymph system diminishes in efficiency or enters a state of congestion, this is incredibly dangerous.
 When the lymph system isn't functioning as it should, your risk of experiencing infection and disease skyrocket.

 Any issue that impedes the function of the lymph system is highly dangerous.
 If you experience swollen lymph nodes or red lines on your skin due to infection, you should seek out medical assistance as soon as possible.
-These are signs that your lymphatic system is struggling to combat Infection, and that you need the assistance of a qualified medical professional.
-In the case of total congestion of the lymph system, infection could easily spread throughout the body, leading to a life-threatening medical situation in a matter of hours.
+These are signs that your lymphatic system is struggling to combat Infection, and that you need the help of a qualified medical professional.
+In the case of total congestion of the lymph system, an infection could quickly spread throughout the body, leading to a life-threatening medical situation in a matter of hours.

 If caught early, these issues can be easily treated through the use of antibiotics and other drugs and medical treatments.
 It's important to recognize that your long-term health is at stake when your lymph system becomes overwhelmed.
 Take steps to inform yourself of the signs of lymphatic stress and take control of your wellness.